One Kilogram of Motivation, Please!

 Any time you see this thought coming, do yourself a favour and check first which of these 4 elements you need:

 And act accordingly.
-Waiting for “a motivation stroke” is one of the main roadblock I have seen in very talented and knowledgeable people.
+Waiting for “a motivation stroke” is one of the main roadblocks I have seen in very talented and knowledgeable people.

-If this topic brought you some clarity, made you reflect on your own purpose and meaning, inspired you in any way or energised you, write me back and tell me about your own experience in relation to creating or retrieving your own motivation.
+If this topic brought you some clarity, made you reflect on your purpose and meaning, inspired you in any way or energised you, write back and tell me about your own experience about creating or retrieving your motivation.

 Hope you found this newsletter interesting.